janpansky/RAGent/README.md

 ## Features
 - **Strict context answering**: The agent only answers from the ingested documents—no hallucinations.
+- **Concise answers**: By default, the agent responds in one sentence.
 - **Multi-client support**: Choose a context folder at startup for per-client/document QA.
 - **Local & remote LLMs**: Use OpenAI (gpt-4o, gpt-4, etc.) or Ollama (local models).
 - **Local embeddings**: Uses HuggingFace sentence-transformers or Ollama for embeddings; avoids OpenAI quota issues.
-- Switch between Ollama (local) and OpenAI (cloud) LLMs and embeddings
+- **Flexible backend and embedding selection:** Instantly switch between Ollama (local) and OpenAI (cloud) LLMs and embeddings using CLI flags or the `.env` file.
-- CLI and .env config for backend/model switching
-- Customer/document separation via folders
+- **Per-client/project isolation:** Keep each customer's or project's documents in separate folders for clean, context-specific retrieval.

 ## Architecture